viur-framework/viur-cli/README.md

 ```sh
 $ viur -version
 ```
-will show you your current viur-cli version
+will show your current viur-cli version

 ```sh